5 Key Consumer Product Trends (2023-2025)

 Brands are taking various actions in order to create more resilient supply chains.

-McKinsey reports that companies are taking five main steps in order to do this:
+McKinsey reports that companies are taking key steps in order to do this:

 - improving transparency and communication